Friedman Industries (NYSEAMERICAN:FRD) Stock Rating Lowered by StockNews.com

-Friedman Industries (NYSEAMERICAN:FRD – Get Rating) was downgraded by research analysts at StockNews.com from a “buy” rating to a “hold” rating in a report issued on Sunday.
+Friedman Industries (NYSEAMERICAN:FRD – Get Rating) was downgraded by analysts at StockNews.com from a “buy” rating to a “hold” rating in a research note issued on Wednesday.

 Friedman Industries Company Profile